 ‘I don’t want to run’, says Ukrainian woman sheltering from Russian bombs

-Anastasiia Bulanienko said she has cried in secret over the situation in her country so as not to scare her family.
+Anastasiia Bulanienkova said she has cried in secret over the situation in her country so as not to scare her family.

 A Ukrainian woman who has become “used to” bombs falling around her home near the capital city of Kyiv has said she will “not run” if Russian soldiers arrive.